-Will you experience traditional menopause
+Will you experience traditional menopause symptoms?

 As you age, your body gradually slows its production of estrogen.
 Your periods will also become irregular.
 When this happens, it’s known as perimenopause.